schlndh/maria-stan/README.md

 MariaStan is a static analysis tool for MariaDB queries.
 Its primary purpose is to serve as a basis for [PHPStan](https://phpstan.org/) extensions.

-**Current status** (24.
-04. 2024):
+**Current status** (31.
+01. 2025):

 MariaStan is very much incomplete.
 It covers probably ~90% of use-cases in a large code-base where I use it (hundreds of tables, thousands of queries).
 As a result there is not much activity.
-But it is actively maintained in the sense that if something breaks for me it will probably get fixed.
+But it is actively maintained in the sense that if something breaks for me, it will probably get fixed.

 If you try to use it in your project, you are likely to run into use-cases which are not implemented (e.g. syntax/functions which my project doesn't use).
 If that happens, you should be prepared to fix things for yourself